 - Other psychiatric conditions

 If you have BPD:

-- See your healthcare provider or therapist on schedule.
+- See your healthcare provider or therapist on a regular schedule.
 Don’t skip appointments.

 - Make sure to get enough sleep.
 Tell your healthcare provider if you’re having trouble sleeping.